aiman-al-masoud/cinciarellang1/README.md

 <img src="docs/res/calls-graph.png" width="400"/>

 To implement a parser for a full programming language, you basically need to build upon this simple hierarchy to include operators like: `==`, `!=`, `!`, `&&`, `||` and `=` (typically the weakest); in addition to strings, bools, statements, blocks, function calls, dot notation etc ...
 You can do all of that using this very same Recursive Descent technique.
-You'll first want to build a tokenizer (aka: lexer) to feed proper tokens, and not single chars, to the parser.
+You'll first want to build a tokenizer (aka: lexer) to feed proper tokens to the parser.

 The final output of a call to function `A` will be some abstract representation of the parsed expression's hierarchy, typically an <a href="https://en.wikipedia.org/wiki/Abstract_syntax_tree">AST (Abstract Syntax Tree)</a>.
 For instance, the AST resulting from the expression **`c = 1 + 1`** is: